Wedding Bells (Godley & Creme song)

-"Wedding Bells" is a song written and recorded by the English duo Godley & Creme, released as the second single from their fourth studio album, Ismism (1981).
+"Wedding Bells" is a song written and recorded by the English duo Godley & Creme, released on 9 November 1981 by Polydor Records as the second single from their fourth studio album, Ismism (1981).
 The single peaked at No. 7 on the UK singles chart in December 1981.

 The single's B-side, "Babies", a synth-pop song, was later included as a bonus track on the double CD compilation Freeze Frame...Plus + Ismism...Plus, released in the UK in 2004, and on a 2006 Japanese reissue of Ismism.

 The single's cover was taken by music photographer Peter Ashworth.